Mediatek-Cloud/MCS/key_concept/README.md

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/datachannel_type_display.JPG)

-This data channel type is for data generated from a component of a device that has no related commands, such as data from a temperature sensor pushed to the sandbox and stored as a sequence over time.
+This data channel type is for data generated from a component of a device that has no related commands.
+For example data from a temperature sensor pushed to the sandbox and stored as a sequence over time.

 **Controller**

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/datachannel_type_controller.JPG)

-This data channel type is for data generated in the sandbox and sent to the device to control the setting of a logical or physical component in the device, such as a switch to turn a light on or off.
+This data channel type is for data generated in the sandbox and sent to the device to control the setting of a logical or physical component in the device.
+For example, a switch to turn a light on or off.

 **Hybrid**

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/datachannel_type_hybrid.JPG)

-This data channel enables a Display and Controller data channel to be combined where there is a logical relationship between the two, for example as between the data from a temperature sensor and the control settings for an air conditioning unit.
+This data channel enables a Display and Controller data channel to be combined where there is a logical relationship between the two.
+For example, as between the data from a temperature sensor and the control settings for an air conditioning unit.

 ####Data Types